-While a good trading strategy can help you become a successful day trader, it may not be enough to keep things running smoothly in the long run.
+While a good trading strategy like a price action pattern can help you become a successful day trader, it may not be enough to keep things running smoothly in the long run.
 Many traders fail to understand that there is no room for fear in day trading.
 They let their fear keep them from executing a trade and never become the lucky trader they want to be.

 Many traders are not confident about their entry and exit strategies.
 Some design strong entry and exit strategies but fail to follow through when the time comes.
 Below you’ll find a concise guide to identifying the best times to enter and exit a trade: